PedrobyJoao/entertainment_blocker/README.md

 The code organization and UI are quite (aka very) bad but I won't put efforts to improve it now as I just needed something functional and working as expected.

+## TODOs
+- Popup on the same tab
+- Remove youtube feed